 Singapore probably isn’t the first place that springs to mind when you think of a beach destination.
 However, one visit to Sentosa Island could be enough to change your mind.
-Sentosa Island’s Siloso beach is perfect for getting some beach time.
-It also offers its visitors activities like skim boarding and kayaking.
-If marine life holds fascination for you, you can visit Sentosa Island’s Underwater World aquarium and swim with dolphins!
-Other places of interest on Sentosa Island include Singapore’s famous Merlion statue and Siloso fort (Singapore’s only preserved fort).
+Sentosa Island’s Siloso Beach is perfect for getting some beach time.
+It also offers its visitors activities like skimboarding and kayaking.
+If marine life holds a fascination for you, you can visit Sentosa Island’s Underwater World aquarium and swim with dolphins!
+Other places of interest on Sentosa Island include Singapore’s famous Merlion statue and Siloso Fort (Singapore’s only preserved fort).

 If you are into heritage and culture, Singapore’s Chinatown is a must-visit place for you!
 Places such as the Chinese Heritage Center and the breathtaking Sri Mariamman Hindu Temple can be found in Chinatown.
 The bright red lanterns and the authentic Chinese food will make you feel like you are in the heart of China.

 Singapore is often called the playground of the rich and there’s an undeniable sheen of wealth and leisure around the place.
 It is most apparent in Singapore’s Marina Bay Sands complex.
 The complex houses a luxury hotel and a state-of-the-art shopping mall that will give you your fill of the high-end lifestyle.
 If you are looking for a vantage point of the entire city and its impressive skyline, the Marina Bay Sands Sky Park is the place to visit.
 Furthermore, you can also view one of Singapore’s engineering marvels, the double helix bridge from Sky Park.
 If you get hungry during your time at the top of Singapore, you can grab snacks and coffee from the rooftop restaurant.